stellar/sorobanathon/README.md

 Also, if you're trying to do something and it doesn't work, let us know!
 File a good issue and/or document your experience in some way, and turn that in!
 Soroban is still a work in progress, and info about issues, bugs, and blockers is super useful right now.

 You can file new issues (and see existing issues) in the [Soroban CLI repo](https://github.com/stellar/soroban-cli/issues) or the [Soroban SDK repo.](https://github.com/stellar/rs-soroban-sdk/issues) If you do file an issue, make sure to link to it in your *Sorobanathon: First Light* submission.
 If you have questions, feel free to ask them in the [Stellar Dev Discord](https://discord.gg/sp8zfb4qH6) #soroban channel

+## Get Started

+If you haven't already, check out the [Soroban docs](https://soroban.stellar.org/docs) to get oriented, get set up, and get your head around the Soroban fundamentals.
+When you're ready to create a submission…

+-   Click the "Discussions" tab at the top of the page
+-   Create a "New Discussion"
+-   Title your discussion thread
+-   Select the “General” category to post your submission
+-   Add your submission.
+Feel free to put it right in the box, or to link to an external resource.
+-   Once you have posted, you're done!

+We will review your submission within a week, and reply on your submission thread to let you know if your submission qualifies to earn a reward!
+If so, we will ask you to complete a form to collect info necessary to validate and deliver a reward.

+If your submission did not qualify, we may provide you with feedback on what's missing, or on how you can improve your submission so it qualifies.
+Once you have made the requested revisions, we will re-review your submission, and let you know if your submission qualifies for a reward.

 ## What makes a good submission